-Ghee definition is all about the introduction of this dairy product.
-In India and Asian countries, Clarified Butter is named Ghee, but there is a fine line of difference between Ghee and clarified butter.
+The Ghee definition is all about the introduction of this dairy product.
+In India and Asian countries, Clarified Butter is called Ghee, but there is a fine line of difference between Ghee and clarified butter.
 The making process of Ghee is almost similar to that of clarified butter.

-Originated in India during the Vedic era, Ghee had a prominent position in culture, cuisine, and religious activities of Indo Asia, the Middle East, and Africa for ages.
-Today, worldwide, Ghee is accepted as a superfood and beloved by health-conscious consumers for its unique taste and nutritional benefits.
+Ghee definition: Originating in India during the Vedic era, Ghee was prominent in the culture, cuisine, and religious activities of Indo-Asia, the Middle East, and Africa for ages.
+Today, Ghee is accepted as a superfood and beloved by health-conscious consumers for its unique taste and nutritional benefits.

 Ghee Definition: What is Ghee?

 Further cooking results in milk solids caramelization and gives Ghee the characteristic aroma, flavor, and golden color.
-The process removes most of all moisture, lactose and casein and leaves the pure milk fat.
-Ghee is also known as brown butter / anhydrous fat/ clarified butter or ghee butter.
+The ghee making process removes most moisture, lactose and casein and leaves the pure milk fat.
+Ghee definition include other names like brown butter / anhydrous fat/ clarified butter or ghee butter.

-Ghee is also prepared from cultured butter/ cultured cream for a more intense flavor and taste.
-Lactic Acid Bacteria is used for fermentation to make cultured butter/ cream.
-Fermentation develops a sharp “cultured” taste which eventually develops a more intense aroma and nuttier taste in Ghee or clarified butter during the heating process.
-Homemade Ghee is prepared by churning yogurt (cultured milk) to extract butter, followed by boiling it to make Ghee.
+Cultured ghee definition involves Fermentation.
+It develops a sharp “cultured” taste, which eventually develops a more intense aroma and nuttier taste in Ghee or clarified butter during heating.
+Homemade Ghee is prepared by churning yogurt (cultured milk) to extract butter and then boiling it to make Ghee.
 Salted butter is never used to make Ghee.

-Ghee is considered the healthiest edible fat, with many nutritional and therapeutic properties.
+Ghee is the healthiest edible fat, with many nutritional and therapeutic properties.
 Because it contains healthy fat and vitamins essential for the human body, these are characteristic short-chain fatty acids like butyrate, saturated fats, Omega 3, essential fatty acids like linolenic acid and arachidonic acid, carotenoids, and fat-soluble vitamins A, D, E, and K.

 Ghee is perfect for cooking, baking, sautéing, seasoning (over roasted veggies), and for direct consumption (in coffee/ smoothies)

-Is it free from the risk of dairy allergy?
+ghee definition: Is it free from the risk of dairy allergy?

 Is it a Ketogenic diet (Keto diet)?